Blandaxt/Code_Wars/README.md

 3. Then i focused on pushing each element in the array into a new array.
 This was a surprised for me because i unknowingly solved the problem where i solved the issue of sorting the array of numbers.

 4. But i further pushed to sorting the new array by using the sort method.
 Then returned the sorted array.

+## 7 kyu Sexy Primes <3:

+Sexy primes are pairs of two primes that are 6 apart.
+In this kata, your job is to complete the function sexy_prime(x, y) which returns true if x & y are sexy, false otherwise.

+Examples:

+sexy_prime(5,11)
+--> True

+sexy_prime(61,67)
+--> True

+sexy_prime(7,13)
+--> True

+sexy_prime(5,7)
+--> False

+sexy_prime(1,7)
+--> False
+( 1 is not considered prime )
+Note: x & y are always positive integers > 0, but they are not always in order of precendence...you can be given either (5,11) or (11,5).
+Both are equally valid.

+## Process/Learned:

+1. I solved this problem by first logging the given integers.

+2. Then i focused on the main problem by checking if the two integers are 6 integers apart.

+3. Then i checked if the numbers are divisible by 2.
+This will check if the numbers are prime.

+4. Lastly i checked all the edge cases i need to get every problem correct such as the numbers do not equal 1 and 21.